 2. Reach and Sharing

 If you have content then you should be sending it out into the world where your prospects are.
 This can be done through social media, newsletter lists, email blasts, etc. Automatic sharing settings can save time, but might not send the right message.
 Blasting the same message out through all channels on a timed schedule can come across as boring and impersonal.
 Looking at who your followers are and who are on your lists can help you tailor content or personalize messages.
 Tracking the impact of your shares helps you do more of what works and less of what doesn’t.
 Without sharing your content and reaching out to followers on a regular basis you will lose their attention and your content is of little value.
+Software like Canva is an excellent tool that offer the creation of teams when crafting social media imagery.
+You can work from branded templates to reduce deviation from your desired imargery.

 Should you outsource your social media?